Clicky

 “There is no software tool that can take HC measurements because at this time on-page tools measure only one page at a time or one page against other domain’s pages that are ranking for the same term.”

-The Helpful Content System operates at the site-wide level, evaluating topical coherence across your entire domain.
+The Helpful Content System operates at the site-wide level, evaluating topical cohesion across your entire domain.
 But every existing SEO tool analyzes content page-by-page.
+That blind spot has real consequences—and it’s compounding: there’s a hidden technical cause of visibility collapse that page-level tools are structurally incapable of detecting.

 Holzman’s research establishes that topical coherence is a critical site-wide factor.
 But here’s what the research doesn’t address—and where the real opportunity lies.